 Cancer Health Disparities

 AACR programs and initiatives help to identify, quantify, and understand the causes of cancer health disparities, which is critical to the development and implementation of strategies to eliminate them.
-These efforts include cataloguing ancestry-related differences in cancer biology to unlock the potential of precision medicine.
+These efforts include cataloging ancestry-related differences in cancer biology to unlock the potential of precision medicine.
 Since its launch in 2007, the AACR Conference on the Science of Cancer Health Disparities has been the touchstone event for the cancer health equity research community.

 - AACR Project GENIE.
 This international cancer registry of real-world data can provide insights into the biological and genetic factors that are associated with cancer in racial and ethnic minorities.